danieltarita/Azure-CV/README.md

 python predict.py < Image Path >

-Outputs the predicted image to ./predictions folder
+Outputs the the input image with the predictions identified with black boxes to ./predictions folder

 ### Problem Description